Hewad TV

-Hewad is an independent Afghan media group consisting of an international TV network, radio stations, and production facilities, founded by Qayoom Karzai in 2006 in Kandahar.
+Hewad is an independent media group consisting of an international TV network, radio stations, and production facilities, founded by Qayoom Karzai in 2006 in Kandahar.
 Originally established as a local TV network, Hewad quickly gained popularity among viewers due to its initial broadcasts.
 In 2015, it expanded into satellite television and radio broadcasting.
 Today, Hewad holds satellite status and broadcasts programs across Afghanistan and 43 other Asian countries.

 Hewad TV offers a diverse range of programming including news bulletins, social and political shows, and Pashto-dubbed movies.
 It ranks highly in transmission quality in Kandahar and throughout Afghanistan, serving Afghan audiences such as refugees in neighboring nations as well.

 Broadcasting programs

 Hewad Radio and TV operate a blend of public service-oriented programming (cultural, political, economic, developmental and educational programs including VOX POP, Peoples' comments), news "News Bulletin each hour and Three News Hours Daily", entertainment and music.

 Team structure

 The structure of Hewad Radio and TV staff (reporters and producers) structure is designed based on the following fundamental rules.

 · Hewad Radio and TV managers, reporters and producers must have Afghan nationality.

 · The staff members must have a BA Degree in Journalism or at least two years of experience in the relevant field.

 · Hewad Radio and TV staff (male and female) should be fluent in speaking and writing the two official languages (Pashto and Dari) fluently.